Alfred Gurdon Gulley

 Alfred Gurdon Gulley (July 15, 1848 — August 16, 1917) was an American professor of horticulture at the Connecticut Agricultural College (now the University of Connecticut) from 1894 to 1917.
 He oversaw the beautification of the grounds, planting many ornamental trees and gardens.

 Early life and education

 Gulley was born into a farming family in Dearborn, Michigan, on July 15, 1848.
-He earned his bachelor of science degree from Michigan Agricultural College (now Michigan State University) in 1868 and his master of science degree in 1873.
+He earned his Bachelor of Science degree from Michigan State Agricultural College (now Michigan State University) in 1868 and his Master of Science degree in 1873.
 He was one of the first graduates from one of the first agricultural colleges in the United States.
 Both his degrees were in horticulture.
 He specialized in fruit farming and ornamentals.

 Career

 After graduation, Gulley worked in greenhouses and nurseries in Detroit, Rochester, and South Haven for the better part of two decades.
 He worked as assistant horticulturist at Michigan State from 1890 to 1893 and then taught at the University of Vermont for one year.
 In the summer of 1894, he began his 23 years of service at the University of Connecticut as professor of horticulture.
 He was a skilled practical horticulturist and respected teacher, but not a scholar.
 Gulley served for two years as president of the Connecticut Pomological Society.
 He was active in promoting Connecticut's fruit growing interests and frequently lectured at gatherings of state farmers.
 He was an active Freemason.